 Over half of the regulators adjust the RAB during the regulatory period and the annual recalculation of the net book value (new investment depreciation) is the most common approach.
-Concerning the question whether the adjustment affects net book values by accounting for new investments and/or depreciation, most countries surveyed confirm this.
+Concerning the question whether the adjustment affects net book values by accounting for new investments and/or depreciation, most countries surveyed confirm that this adjustment is applied.